SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/01-custom-select.md

 By default, SeaORM will select all columns defined in the `Column` enum.
 You can override the defaults if you wish to select certain columns only.

-## Clear Default Selection

-Clear the default selection by calling the `select_only` method if needed.
-Then, you can select some of the attributes or even custom expressions after it.

 ```rust
 // Selecting all columns
 assert_eq!(